deadc0de6/i3altlayout/README.md

 # I3ALTLAYOUT

-`i3altlayout` help you handle more efficiently your screen real estate in i3wm by auto-splitting windows on their longest side.
+`i3altlayout` helps you handle more efficiently your screen real estate in [i3wm](https://i3wm.org/) by auto-splitting windows on their longest side.

 If you open 4 windows, your workspace would look